CUNY Hostos Community College

-The teacher population of 263 teachers has declined by 23% over five years.
+- The teacher population of 275 teachers has stayed relatively flat over five years.

 - The College takes pride in its historical role in educating students from diverse ethnic, racial, cultural and linguistic backgrounds, particularly Hispanics and African Americans.
 An integral part of fulfilling its mission is to provide transitional language instruction for all English-as-a-Second-Language learners along with Spanish/English bilingual education offerings to foster a multicultural environment for all students.
 Hostos Community College, in addition to offering degree programs, is determined to be a resource to the South Bronx and other communities served by the College by providing continuing education, cultural events, and expertise for the further development of the communities it serves.
 Hostos Community College is a unique and intimate college that has experienced a very positive transformation within the past seven years.
 With new leadership at almost every level and a faculty dedicated to academic excellence, the College has created an intellectually rich environment with high standards.
 In addition to new academic programs, renovated facilities, and a new fitness center, the college has created a winning athletic program, significantly improved technology, and hired more full-time faculty with the highest degree in their fields.
 Hostos Community College is accredited by the Middle States Association of Colleges and Schools and the Board of Regents of the University of the State of New York.
 The College offers career programs accredited by the New York State Education Department, the Joint Review Committee on Education in Radiologic Technology, and the American Dental Association.
 The Allied Health programs are accredited by the appropriate agencies, including the American Dental Association and the New York Department of Health.

 - College Location Mi.
 Students

 - 444 students | 1.40 Mi24 East 120th Street

 - 11,506 students | 2.90 Mi2155 University Avenue

 Bronx, NY 10453